Schumannhaus Bonn

 Can I buy tickets online?

-Ticket purchasing options may be available online.
-It is recommended to check the official website for the latest details regarding ticket sales.
+It is advisable to check the official website for details on ticket purchasing options.

 Are there restrooms and cafes?